Key facts

 CISM practice questions and exams

-Test your knowledge pre-exam with practice materials.
-These are designed to help you assess your readiness and study progress.
+Test your knowledge with practice materials designed to assess your readiness and improve your CISM preparation.
 Some solid sources include:

 - ISACA's free CISM practice quiz